seandstewart/bardly/pending/romances/pericles/11-player.md

 Or pay you with unthankfulness in thought,
 Be it our wives, our children, or ourselves,
 The curse of heaven and men succeed their evils!
-Till when, -the which I hope shall ne'er be seen,-
+Till when,--the which I hope shall ne'er be seen,--
 Your grace is welcome to our town and us.

 **PERICLES**